 It’s no wonder our world is filled with soy boys…but hey, there’s not much you can do about others.
 All you can do is control your own actions and take your health into your own hands.
 If you liked the article consider upgrading your fitness with my patented program, Body of an Alpha.

-If you guys have any questions, comments, or general concerns on testosterone levels or other foods that kill testosterone, be sure to leave a remark down below—and, as always, I’ll see you next time.
+If you guys have any questions, comments, or general concerns, be sure to leave a remark down below—and, as always, I’ll see you next time.

 Unfortunately, there's a lot of foods out there that absolutely destroy your testosterone levels.
 Soy is one of the worst contenders however, so if you can avoid soy, your testosterone levels will be higher than at least 80% of men.